Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        ("styp") with the brand *slat*.
 This allows a receiver to still replace those segments with valid content segments at a later time.
    18. The last segment in a CMAF track, SHOULD be labelled with a SegmentTypeBox ("styp") with the brand *lmsg*.
-This way the receiver knows that no more media segments are expected for this track.
-In case the track is restarted, a request with a [=CMAF header=] with (identical properties) must be issued to the same POST_URL.
+This way, the receiver knows that no more media segments are expected for this track.
+In case the track is restarted, a request with a [=CMAF header=] with (identical properties) must be issued to the same [=POST_URL=].
+   19. CMAF segments may include one or more DASHEventMessageBox'es ("emsg") containing timed metadata.

+       NOTE: In DASH 4th edition, all DASHEventMessageBox'es ("emsg") must have a presentation_time later as compared to the segment's earliest presentation time.
+This can make re-signaling of continuation events (events that are still active) troublesome.

+       NOTE: Including DASHEventMessageBox'es ("emsg") boxes in media segments may result in a loss of performance for just-in-time packaging.
+In this case, timed metadata [[#interface-1-timed-metadata]] should be
+       considered.

-   Note, in case a receiving entity cannot process a request from an ingest source correctly, it can send an HTTP error code.
+   In case a receiving entity cannot process a request from an ingest source correctly, it can send an HTTP error code.
 See [[#interface-1-failover]] or [[#interface-1-2]] for details.

 ## Requirements for Formatting Media Tracks ## {#interface-1-media-tracks}